-Fingerlings make great oven fries–just cut them in half lengthwise, arrange them on a baking sheet spritzed with canola oil, and bake them at 400F until they’re done–but I’ve found that braising in a seasoned broth works really well with them; they seem to suck the flavors right up, resulting in potatoes that are seasoned all the way through, not just on the surface.
+Fingerlings make great oven fries–just cut them in half lengthwise, arrange them on a baking sheet covered with parchment paper, and bake them at 400F until they’re done–but I’ve found that braising in a seasoned broth works really well with them; they seem to suck the flavors right up, resulting in potatoes that are seasoned all the way through, not just on the surface.

 In this side dish, I braised the fingerlings in a broth flavored lightly with tomato and saffron and heavily with smoked paprika.
 (Saffron is expensive, and since it lends a very light taste to this dish, you can leave it out or, if you like, reduce the paprika to about half, allowing the saffron a little more room to shine.)
 Once the potatoes were done, I let the broth cook down to a thick, smoky sauce that’s punctuated by the flavor of fresh oregano.